 Lilith was banished out of Eden to the wild forest beyond, and she has been the wild woman of the forest ever since.
 She unfairly has been thought to steal children like Hansel and Gretel, which is bad enough, but even worse she has been thought to sneak in through men’s windows at night to steal their semen, and without their willful participation.
 The men awaken after she has fled, dismayed to discover the disgraceful evidence of her deed.
 She must have been a very bad girl, to play such tricks on innocent men.

 I’m no Lilith, that’s wishful thinking, though I am drawn to her original misbehaviors, her luscious wild life in the woods, and other fine strong qualities.
 I’ve had my moments, though, my resistant misbehaviors and my fine strong qualities.
 I’ve done pretty well, for a city woman and social being.

 At the end of my line of names we have Stone, and where did that come from?
-Think for a moment about holding a fossil in your hand, what was once a live animal or plant, which with time, pressure and other of nature’s forces has turned to rock.
-These once vital minerals, now seemingly inert, will again, with time, pressure and those other of nature’s forces, erode into dust, scatter into soil and water and be consumed again by plants and animals, becoming once more a part of their essence.
-Stone lives, enacting its own epic lifecycle.
+Think for a moment about holding a fossil in your hand, which once was a live animal or plant, then with time, pressure and other of nature’s forces has turned to rock.
+These vital minerals, now seemingly inert, will again, with time, pressure and those other of nature’s forces, erode into dust, scatter into soil and water and be consumed again by plants and animals, becoming once more a part of their essence.
+Stone lives, enacting its own epic life cycle.

-Compared to stone in general my life is small, but in my way I too have cycled, surviving heat, pressure, friction and time, using these forces as best I could to transform myself from one period to the next.
+Compared to stone in general my life is small, but in my way I too have cycled, surviving heat, pressure, friction and time.
+I use these forces as best I can to transform myself from one period to the next.
 And thus at one time I transformed my name from that given to me at birth to K Lilith Stone, and I call myself Lily.